joaomiguelvieira/kNN-STUFF/README.md

 In the *Sources* menu, find the *Libraries* tab.
 Select the file *knnCluster_Pkg.vhd*, under *Design Sources*, *VHDL*, *xil_defaultlib*.
 Right-click and select *Set Library*.
 Write *knnCluster* and select *Ok*.

 From the flow navigator menu, select *Package IP*.
-Go through the several tabs that have review icon (small sheet of paper with a pencil) and merge all the changes (click in the suggestions presented in the yellow bar).
+Go through the several tabs that have review icon (a small sheet of paper with a pencil) and merge all the changes (click on the suggestions presented in the yellow bar).
 Finally, select *Review and Package* and *Re-Package IP*. **Note that if you want to keep the project after packaging the IP, you need to select first *Edit packaging settings* deselect the option *Delete project after packaging***.

-Next, you need to repeat the same procedure to the second IP.
+Next, you need to repeat the same procedure to the other IP.

 Reopen the project that you created in section [Create a new project](#create-a-new-project), select *Tools* and then *Create and Package New IP...*.
 Press *Next* and select *Create a new AXI4 peripheral*.
-Name the second IP "knnCluster" and press *Next*.
+Name the other IP "knnCluster" and press *Next*.
 Then, it will be necessary to create three AXI4 Stream interfaces (two slaves and one master).
-In the end, the list of interfaces should look the following:
+In the end, the list of interfaces should look like the following:

 ![new_project6](img/new_project6.png "New Project 6")

-**Note that you should create the interfaces with exactly these names and parameters.
-The master inteerface should have *Master* as *Interface Mode* instead of *Slave*.**
+**Note that you should create the interfaces with precisely these names and parameters.
+The master interface should have *Master* as *Interface Mode* instead of *Slave*.**

 Select *Next*, *Edit IP*, and *Finish*.